 How many mosquitoes does it take to give you malaria or yellow fever?
 When we compromise our Faith, it is like taking a glass of pure water, and putting one drop of ink in it — it does not become a glass of ink, but the purity of the water is gone.
 We all know that there is no compromise with people who were Covenant-Breakers, if they had not changed in their hearts, because the heart is the measure.
 When they were repentant in their hearts, Shoghi Effendi forgave them, and there are many people who were out of the Faith and are in it again because the Guardian inhaled one breath of sincerity from their hearts and accepted them.

 You see, the Guardian had so many sides to his nature, and you have seen how strong he was when it came to defending the Faith.
 He never compromised on principle.

 Now, I would like to show you another aspect of his nature.
 He had a tremendous capacity for love and for loyalty for those whom he loved, but when they became Covenant-Breakers it evaporated, they ceased to exist and the bounties ceased to flow.

-I remember when Dr. Zia Baghdadi died and the news reached him.
+I remember when Dr. Zia Bagdadi died and the news reached him.
 I don’t know exactly when it was, but it was a very, very short time after my marriage with the Guardian.
 Perhaps in the first month, or maybe even less time than that.
-News came saying that Zia Baghdadi had died and the Guardian cried for almost an hour that night.
+News came saying that Zia Bagdadi had died and the Guardian cried for almost an hour that night.

 The Guardian was not emotional, he was absolutely impervious to influence.
 I think that the friends don’t realize that the Central Figures of our Faith had an untarnished, steely quality in their nature that was never influenced by their emotions and that whatever they considered right they did in spite of everything.